Muxelchen/Roomies/README.md

 ## 📞 Support

-For support and feature requests, please open an issue on GitHub or contact us at support@househero.app
+For support and feature requests, please open an issue on GitHub or contact us at support@roomies.app

 ---

-**HouseHero** - Making household management fun, secure, and efficient! 🏠✨
+**Roomies** - Making household management fun, animated, and delightfully "not boring"! 🏠✨🎮